 Professional & Occupational Licenses

-If your professional is overseen by a state board, you may to obtain a specific state license.
-You can find a list of boards and apply online here: http://sos.ga.gov/index.php/licensing
+If your professional is governed by a state board, you may need to obtain a specific state license.
+You can find a list of boards and apply online at Georgia Secretary of State: Licensing.

 Note: Our Georgia LLC course does not cover forming Professional LLCs.